 During birth a woman can feel very vulnerable.
 In a water birth compared to a land birth, her body is not exposed for all to see, not exposed to the elements of the room, but blanketed by warm water.
 Since the water provides a sanctuary of sorts with a greater sense of privacy, it can reduce inhibitions, anxiety, and fears.
 Many women can relax deeper feeling that their modesty is somewhat intact.

 We at Tender Beginnings did our first water birth in 1999.
 Since that time we have assisted in over 500 water births.
 Last year 78% of our births were water births.
-Check out some of the birth stories and our reviews on our website, Facebook and on our two Google pages; Google Eagleville and Google Nashville pages, and you will see that although water birth is not for all, most women love water birth.
+Check out some of the birth stories and our reviews on our website and Facebook Nashville pages, and you will see that although water birth is not for all, most women love water birth.

 - Eberhard, J., S. Stein, et al. (2005).
 “Experience of pain and analgesia with water and land births.”
 J Psychosom Obstet Gynaecol 26(2): 127-133.